 4. Indiscriminating Smile (Around 6 Months)

-Babies differ in every aspect of growth and some babies smile more than others.
-But almost half a year old, your baby will most likely be a smiling pro.
-No matter what a six-month-old will definitely grin at you.
+Babies differ in every aspect of growth, with some babies smiling more than others.
+At almost 6 months, your baby will most likely be a smiling pro.
+No matter what, a six-month-old will definitely grin at you.

 5. Selective Smile (Around 9 Months)